 Similar to many other glacier-fed lakes in Banff National Park, Peyto Lake is a brilliant blue during the summer months.
 This is a natural phenomenon found in many glacier lakes as the glaciers grind rock down into the rock flour, carried downstream into the lake.
 This rock flour then refracts the light and gives off a vivid blue or teal color.

 After the glacier waters flow out of Peyto Lake, they create the Mistaya River before merging into the North Saskatchewan River at Saskatchewan River Crossing.
-If you’re wondering how to pronounce the name, it is pea-toe, but don’t worry if you still say and hear pay-toe; it’s how many people still say it!
+If you’re wondering how to pronounce the name, it is pea-toe, but don’t worry if you still say and hear pay-toe; it’s how most people still say it!

 Directions to Peyto Lake Lookout And Bow Summit